adlnet/jxapi/README.md

 =====
 [![Build Status](https://travis-ci.org/adlnet/jxapi.png?branch=master)](https://travis-ci.org/adlnet/jxapi)

+## Note: To build jxapi jar with all included dependencies simply run `mvn package`

 # StatementClient

 To instantiate a new StatementClient you need the URL to an LRS, and a username/password combo that works for HTTP BasicAuth